Do I need to have a reason to get a divorce?

 Once you file, you must serve the Domestic Relations Summons.
 You need to wait six months after filing the papers before you can ask for a trial date.
 But you can file motions for temporary orders with your complaint and have them heard within ten(10) days.

 You can get the divorce even if your spouse does not show up for the hearing.
-If you do not have an agreement, the judge will decide things like support, custody, visitation, and what happens to your property.
+If you do not have an agreement, the judge will decide things like support, custody, parenting time and visitation, and what happens to your property.

 There are 7 "fault" grounds for divorce.
 With a "fault" grounds, one spouse files for the divorce and blames the other spouse for the end of the marriage.
 Although there are several fault grounds, "cruel and abusive treatment" is the one that survivors of domestic violence use the most.